gcgruen/Lede-computing-databases/foundations-homework/08/README.md

 * **Pie chart**: Can you put the percentage share as a label without calculating it in advance?
 How to put the absolute numbers as label?
 Is there a way to not make it lay in "3D", but in "2D"?

-* **Scatter plot**: How to make x a timeline to plot incidents against?
+* **Scatter plot**: Questions that came up during plotting: How to make x a timeline to plot incidents against?
 How to convert a date column in a python-readable date column?

-* **Barh**: "IndexError: index 203 is out of bounds for axis 1 with size 106"?
+*Dataset3 Takeaways*